Who-Are-We-Now/What-is-Life/src/index.md

 DNA and bff tapes, in other words, are both systems that evolve through what we could call “multifractal symbiosis.”
 Our genomes are aggregates of cooperating replicators, all the way down.
 That’s why they are so compressible.
 But it’s also why wonderful new kinds of complexity emerge at every scale—and therefore why, in biology, we can always learn something new by zooming in or out.

+{% endchapter %}
+{% chapter 'embodiment'%}
+{% chapter_opener %}
 ## Embodiment

-{% img 'snake' %}**There’s a profound yet subtle relationship between the multifractal properties of our bodies and the multifractal properties of the genome.**
+**There’s a profound yet subtle relationship between the multifractal properties of our bodies and the multifractal properties of the genome.**

 The relationship is subtle because the genetic code is by no means a one-to-one blueprint explicitly representing the body’s final shape.
 One might imagine, for instance, that because a snake has hundreds of ribs, it might have a stretch of DNA coding for a vertebra and rib pair, which might have replicated itself a few hundred times in the snake’s genome.
-Could snakes be the result of a retrotransposon coding for ribs run wild, like BovB?
+Could snakes be the result of a retrotransposon coding for ribs run wild, like BovB?{% endchapter_opener %}

-Not exactly.
+{% img 'snake' %}Not exactly.
 So-called “Hox” genes, shared widely among animals, control overall body plan, and they “execute” their program using a combination of gene regulation and the kind of distributed computation Turing described in his work on morphogenesis.
 During embryonic development, ribs begin as a chemically controlled spatial oscillation, like the stripes of a tiger.{% endimg %}

 This mechanism is vastly more powerful, general, and evolvable than merely replicating some “build a rib” code.
 It allows for code reuse, just as a programmer would do: invoking the same “build a rib” function a hundred times instead of copying and pasting it a hundred times.
 Thus, tweaking rib flexibility or curvature involves making one change, not a hundred.